What are checklists, what advantages do they offer and where are they used?

 - the adherence to and control of a given process – i.e. from the actual state to the target state.

-It is often claimed that checklists can reduce effort.
-This is conditionally true, because the creation and use of checklists first causes effort.
-Without a checklist, however, work steps could possibly be overlooked or expected results could not be produced, and the effort required to correct such omissions at a later date would presumably be considerably greater.
+It is often claimed that effort can be reduced with questionnaires and inspection lists.
+This is true to a certain extent, because first of all the creation causes effort: application scenarios have to be identified and information has to be collected, documented and sorted.
+The structure, content and appropriate formats must be discussed, defined and optimised.
+Without this effort, however, important work steps could be overlooked or expected results not produced, and the effort required to correct such omissions later would probably be significantly greater.

 When working with checklists, organisations should ensure that incompletely formulated checklists can lead to serious errors.
 Ideally, checklists should therefore be reviewed, optimised or even discarded again and again.